2DArray/fast-list-and-chararray/README.md

   A `CharArray` inherits from `FastList<char>`, and is specifically intended to be used with TextMeshPro.
 TMPro allows you to set the text content of a textbox by providing a `char[]` and a count - CharArray can provide it with these things, and it gives you some handy `Append()` functions for appending text, integers, or float values.

   Generally, you should be able to feel out the usage of `FastList` and `CharArray` by checking the hints in their autocomplete-popups.
+They're very simple, so it should be pretty easy to add your own extra features to them, as well.
+Let me know if you add cool stuff that seems like it'd be useful to other folks!